episilia/public-documents/EpisiliaHelmGuide.md

 ### Enabling server nodes

 To enable the required servers.
-Use these variable to  enable optimizer and historic search if needed.
+Use these variable to  enable optimizer and historic search, if needed.

   ```